bocchino/AppleCore/README.md

 4. Include $APPLECORE/Compiler/bin, $APPLECORE/Assembler/bin, and
     $APPLECORE/Scripts in your UNIX PATH.

-5.  _Optional:_ If you use Emacs, add the AppleCore and AVM modes to your Emacs installation.
-See $APPLECORE/Editors/Emacs/README.md for details.
+5.  _Optional:_ If you use Emacs and/or Vim, add the AppleCore and AVM support to your Emacs and/or Vim installations.
+See $APPLECORE/Editors/Emacs/README.md and $APPLECORE/Editors/Vim/README.md for details.

 6. Build the project: